Nyfeu/RISC-V/README.md

 1. GHDL: Open-source VHDL simulator.
 2. GTKWave: Waveform viewer.
-3. RISC-V GCC Toolchain (riscv64-unknown-elf-gcc): For compiling C/Assembly programs to .hex.
+3. RISC-V GCC Toolchain (riscv64-unknown-elf-gcc): For compiling C/Assembly programs.

 ## 🚀 How to Compile and Simulate (Using the Makefile)